How to fix problems with a new build home

 Assessing the quality of external work

-Internal problems: Plastering, painting, and finish
+Internal problems: plastering, painting, and finishing

 Inside your new build home, look out for signs of poor plastering, painting, and overall finish.
 These issues, although primarily aesthetic, can affect your satisfaction with the home.
 Issues like uneven paint, visible plaster seams, or poorly finished fixtures need attention.

-Addressing poor workmanship internally
+Addressing poor workmanship

 If you find poor internal finishing, document it and report to your home builder.
 Under the homes ombudsman service or similar schemes, builders are obliged to fix these problems.
 Ensure you provide evidence of the issues to support your case.